Laura Muir: 2022

 During the indoor season, Muir was unable to run for two months due to a stress fracture of her right femur, which occurred in February.
-Despite this, at the World Championships Eugene 22 in July, she emerged after a tough race as a bronze medal winner.
+Despite this, at the World Championships Eugene 22 in July, she emerged with bronze.
 She ran her third-fastest time ever for a 1500 m race with 3:55.28, finishing behind Tsegay in 3:54.52 and Kipyegon who claimed gold in 3:52.96.

 About two weeks later, Muir completed in just a 24-hour span the 800 m/1500 m double at the XXII Commonwealth Games in Birmingham, earning bronze in a photo-finish in the 800 m (0.01 s ahead of Natoya Goule and behind Mary Moraa and Hodgkinson) and, in the absence of Kipyegon, winning decisively gold for the 1500 m.

 The 29-year-old continued her fine season successfully defending her 1500 m European title just 12 days after her Commonwealth gold.
 Muir dominated the event at the European Championships Munich 2022.

 She capped her medal-winning season on the road in September, with another strong showing and a course record of 4:14.8 at the New York's Fifth Avenue Mile.
 Her time, the fastest in the event's 41-year history, would place her fourth on the world all-time list if it was achieved on the track.
 There was a Scottish sweep as Jake Wightman won the men's race for the third time.

 2023

-Laura opened her indoor season in USA in February with victories at the New Balance Indoor Grand Prix in Boston (3000 m) and at the Millrose Games in New York (prestigious Wanamaker Mile).
+Muir opened her indoor season in USA in February with victories at the New Balance Indoor Grand Prix in Boston (3000 m) and at the Millrose Games in New York (prestigious Wanamaker Mile).
 She then won the 1000 m at the World Indoor Tour Final in Birmingham.
-She rounded off her indoor campaign by collecting her fifth European indoor title at Istanbul 2023, competing in the 1500 m to become the first Brit in history to claim five golds at the European Indoors, as the accomplishment broke her tie with Colin Jackson and Jason Gardener.
+She rounded off her indoor campaign by collecting her fifth European indoor title at Istanbul 2023 in March, competing in the 1500 m to become the first Brit in history to claim five golds at the European Indoors, as the accomplishment broke her tie with Colin Jackson and Jason Gardener.

+In March 2023, it was announced that Laura Muir would no longer be coached by Andy Young.

+2024

+In January 2024, Muir was awarded a retrospective European Indoor bronze medal after Russian athlete Yelena Korobkina was found guilty of doping offences.
+Muir had finished 4th in the 3000m at the 2015 event in Prague.
+Muir won the 3000m at the UK Indoor Athletics Championship in February, in a time of 8 mins 58.8 seconds, gaining qualification for the 2024 world indoor championships.

+After winning the 1500 metres silver medal at the 2024 British Athletics Championships, Muir was subsequently named in the Great Britain team for the 2024 Summer Olympics.
+On 7 July 2024, Muir set a new British 1,500 metres record as she came third in the Diamond League meeting in Paris with a time of three minutes 53.79 seconds.